The Secret is Beans and Milk

 - How can I maximize the damage output of my teammates?

 - Is this fight not in our favor?
 How can I disengage and give my team some breathing room?

 - Position behind your allies to maximize Tailwind's effect.

 - Never underestimate the power of a fully-charged Howling Gale.
 Charge it up as you're running, then release it as late as possible for a longer knock-up.

-- Use your actives (if you've still got them)!
-Frost Queen's Claim for a slow, Locket of the Iron Solari for a last-second shield, Mikael's Crucible for a cleanse, the whole nine yards.
+- Use your active items!
+Redemption for a quick team heal, Locket of the Iron Solari for a last-second shield, Mikael's Crucible for a cleanse, the whole nine yards.